Atlipoka/python/README.md

-# This repository was created for writting code on the python
+# This repository was created for education the python